 Windows itself is not a real-time system.
 In order to achieve real-time features, it is necessary to execute time-critical code in a real-time context (at kernel level).
 Due to the fact that in a .NET environment C# can not be executed in real-time, the behavior in time still depends on the Windows scheduler.
-Thus, it is possible to assign the time-critical C# threads the absolute highest thread priority.
+But it is possible to assign the time-critical C# threads the absolute highest thread priority.

 For communication between application and real-time context shared memory, data or messages pipes, events, or sockets are available.
-A number of examples projects are included to show how "hard" real-time can be embedded in C# applications.
+A number of example projects are included to show how "hard" real-time can be embedded in C# applications.

 As long as no other real-time software or similar system-critical software is installed, (almost) nothing exists, which interrupts or delays the real-time task except:

-Unfortunately, no software can do something against it; However, in Windows the blocking time is limited and almost the driver is responsible for this; in this case the respective driver has to be replaced; it is difficult to determine it, thus only possible by our support (in return of payment.
+Unfortunately, no software can do something against it.
+However, in Windows the blocking time is limited and almost certainly a driver is responsible for this.
+In this case the respective driver has to be replaced.
+Because it is difficult to determine it we offer payed help on such cases by our support team.

-- C1E = Enhanced Power Save Mode of the CPU.
-Especially, the overdeveloped Intel CPUSs (i7, Xeon, …) turns into the idle mode after short breaks, so that the wake up after a timer interrupt can take several milliseconds.
-That can be switched of in the BIOS (see CIE or similar) or the PC is not real-time capable.
+Especially, the overdeveloped Intel CPUSs (i7, Xeon, …) switch to idle mode after short breaks, delaying the wake up after a timer interrupt up to several milliseconds.